Personal Identity and Uploading Mark

 preserve the essential aspects of the brain and nervous system, which overlap

-made in Searle’s Chinese Room argument (Searle 1980).
-It is beyond the scope of
+Chinese Room argument (Searle 1980).
+It is beyond the scope of this paper to

-Searle thinks that a computer can never consciously think merely in virtue of
+a computer can never consciously think merely in virtue of instantiating a

-instantiating a computer program, and the uploading process seems to be one of
+computer program, and the uploading process seems to be one of merely

-possible to capture the information necessary to emulate the important
+capture the information necessary to emulate the important properties of

-to capture the information in all parts of the brain in a manner that preserves
+the information in all parts of the brain in a manner that preserves the

 your neurons, and record the information of each layer, the lower layers will